NoobDoesMC/SpellCastr/server/README.md

 The build path has been set to `/server/plugins` so that `mvn install` will instantly prepare this server with the latest build of the plugin.

+Run the server jar file to start the server.

+    java -jar ./spigot-1.11.2.jar